Skill Demand Index

 Common skill gaps:

-The gap rate of 80% means most applicants lack PMP certification at the depth employers need.
+The gap rate of 90.5% means most applicants lack PMP Certification at the depth employers need.
 This is a real opportunity for candidates who invest in building genuine proficiency.

-Project Management positions drive 65% of demand.
-Other and Operations also frequently list PMP certification as a requirement.
-Skills commonly paired with PMP certification include Project Management Experience and Communication Skills.
+Project Management positions drive 62% of demand.
+Other and Product Management also frequently list PMP Certification as a requirement.
+Skills commonly paired with PMP Certification include Project Management Experience and Bachelor's degree.

 Depth Level Distribution